ledgerium-io/ledgeriumwiki/opencommunity/README.md

 ## General committer guidelines

-If you are an official Druid committer then congratulations!
+If you are an official Ledgerium Blockchain committer then congratulations!
 You are part of a fantastic group of people.
-Here are some guidelines to follow to help ensure the Druid project continues to grow and improve:
+Here are some guidelines to follow to help ensure the Ledgerium Blockchain project continues to grow and improve:

 1. You can merge your own pull request if it fits the rest of the criteria.
 A common thing to see is "+1 after travis" from other committers.